 - see what we can do to tune the merging process to trade off indexing performance for better query performance and what pitfalls are there waiting for us.

 - distinguish possibilities of running force merge to avoid system disruption and still benefit from query performance boost that single segment index provides.

 However, they say optimize is bad for you, they say you shouldn’t do it, they say it will invalidate operating system caches and make your system suffer.
 This is all true, but is it true in all cases?

 Interested in listening to the 40-minute talk?
 Check it below.

 Don’t have time to watch the video?
 You can check Optimize Is (Not) Bad for You slides instead.

 Need a Solr monitoring solution?
-Try SPM for Solr!
+Try Sematext Cloud!
 Monitor all key Solr metrics from Request Rate & Latency to Warmup time, and more.